muldjord/skyscraper/README.md

 * Added option to --purgedb to purge everything completely

 #### Version 2.4.4 (in progress, unreleased)
-* Search for "aga" and "cd32" in filenames and convert to [AGA] and [CD32] bracket names
+* For Amiga, searches for "Demo", "aga", "cdtv" and "cd32" in filenames and converts to [AGA] and [CD32] bracket names (Thanks Dom)

 #### Version 2.4.3 (25th March 2018)
 * Fixed modules that aren't filename based to just always return first entry (Thank you AnalogHero)